sbeliakou/playpit-station-tf/aws/README.md

 To define your stack configuration, the following steps should be done:

-1. Create a new file `override.tf` from current `variables.tf`
+1. Create a new file `override.tf` from current `variables.tf`, or update `terraform.tfvars`
 2. Define your settings corresponding to your AWS account, training specification and set up the proper Student's name, define a password for Basic AUTH
 3. Create EC2 instance with `make up` command
 4. Destroy EC2 instance with `make down` command

 The current configuration doesn't cover:

-- VPC and subnet creation - the existing names should be provided in `override.tf` file
+- VPC and subnet creation - the existing names should be provided in `override.tf` or `terraform.tfvars` file
 - VPC is to be chosen by the provided "tag:Name", and the subnet is chosen by Availability Zone - improve this code for more flexibility if needed
 - Security group enables https access from your public IP Address - "var.my\_ip" is provided from Makefile